-Campus and Facilities Emergency Procedures Personal Services Campus Security Drug Abuse Policy Student Code of Conduct Regarding Loans Copyright and Computer Use Policy Staff and Instructors Career Services Gainful Employment Retention Transfer of Credits to LAS Dallas Transfer of Credits to Other Schools Articulation Agreements Accreditation and Approval Immunization Requirement Program Curriculum Refund and Cancellation Policy Withdrawal after Class Start Students Called to Active Military Service Return to Title IV/Refund Repayments Policy Withdrawal before 60% Books and Supplies Crime Statistics
+Campus and Facilities Emergency Procedures Personal Services Campus Security Drug Abuse Policy Student Code of Conduct Regarding Loans Copyright and Computer Use Policy Staff and Instructors Career Services Gainful Employment Retention Transfer of Credits to Peloton College (formerly LAS Dallas) Transfer of Credits to Other Schools Articulation Agreements Accreditation and Approval Immunization Requirement Program Curriculum Refund and Cancellation Policy Withdrawal after Class Start Students Called to Active Military Service Return to Title IV/Refund Repayments Policy Withdrawal before 60% Placement and Retention Figures Crime Statistics

-LAS Dallas is located in the Campbell Center at 8150 N Central Expressway, Suite M2240, Dallas, TX.
-LAS Dallas is close to downtown Dallas which encompasses city courts, county courts, state district courts, and federal courts.
+Peloton College (formerly LAS Dallas) is located in the Campbell Center at 8150 N Central Expressway, Suite M2240, Dallas, TX.
+Peloton College (formerly LAS Dallas) is close to downtown Dallas which encompasses city courts, county courts, state district courts, and federal courts.
 Also, major international law firms, government entities, and corporations are located within Dallas proper and the surrounding areas.
-LAS Dallas is located on a Dallas Area Rapid Transit Light Rail route (DART) with a stop accessible to the School as well as local DART bus routes and terminals.
+Peloton College (formerly LAS Dallas) is located on a Dallas Area Rapid Transit Light Rail route (DART) with a stop accessible to the School as well as local DART bus routes and terminals.

 Theory and technology-based classes are held in space located in the Campbell Center, with the space divided among a lecture room, technology labs, a classroom resource area, a conference room, and administrative offices.
 The classroom setting is equitable to that which is utilized in the legal and business environment.
 Computers and current software applications are utilized in the programs.